brennan913/Electric-Boogaloo/README.md

 ## Track
 A `Track` is a single musical line, consisting of any number of `Notes`. `Tracks` can be layered on top of each other, and are implemented as a vector of `Notes`.

-## MidiOutput
+# Writing MIDI-format files
-A `MidiOutput` is not directly connected to music theory, but handles the logic for converting a `Track` or multiple `Tracks` to MIDI-format files. `MidiOutputs` are where Electric Boogaloo interfaces with Midifile's existing MIDI writing utilities.
+`MidiOutput` handles the logic for converting a `Track` or multiple `Tracks` to MIDI-format files. `MidiOutputs` are where Electric Boogaloo interfaces with Midifile's existing MIDI writing utilities.

 # Added Content